Yandex Cloud

 The table lists executed SQL queries, including their start time and duration.

-To see the query execution plan, click the query text in the Description column.
-The query execution plan is displayed as a flowchart.
+To see the query plan, click the query text in the Description column.
+The query plan is displayed as a flowchart.
 To view it as text, click Details at the bottom of the figure.

-The query execution plan contains stats for each operator along with the number of completed tasks and their duration.
+The query plan contains stats for each operator along with the number of completed tasks and their duration.
 If the query is still running, the current stats will be shown.

 Was the article helpful?